Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Toric vector bundles over a discrete valuation ring

-\begin{remark} Let $\Sigma$ be a fan in $N_\R$ and $X=X_\Sigma$ the corresponding toric variety over a field $K$.
-The result \cite[Theorem 1]{KM-tpb} applied to $\GL(r, K)$ shows that toric vector bundles over a toric variety $X_\Sigma$ are classified by piecewise linear maps $\Phi: |\Sigma| \to \tilde{\B}_\sph(E)$.
-This is a reformulation of the Klyachko classification of toric vector bundles (see also \cite[Example 2.8]{KM-tpb}). \end{remark}

-If $\E$ is a toric vector bundle over a toric scheme $\X$ then the generic fiber $\X_\eta$ is a usual toric variety over the field $K$ and $\E_{|\X_\eta}$ is a usual toric vector bundle on it.
-The next theorem describes the piecewise linear map (equivalently, the Klyachko filtrations) associated to the toric vector bundle $\E_{|\X_\eta}$. \begin{theorem} Given a toric vector bundle $\E$ with associated integral piecewise affine map $\Phi: |\Sigma_1| \to \tilde{\B}_\aff(E)$, the toric vector bundle $\E_{|\X_\eta}$ over the generic fiber $\X_\eta$, which is a toric vector bundle over the field $K$, corresponds to the piecewise linear map $\Phi_0: |\Sigma_0| \to \tilde{\B}_\sph(E)$, which is the linear part of $\Phi$ (see \cite[Example 2.8]{KM-tpb}). \end{theorem}
+If $\E$ is a toric vector bundle over a toric scheme $\X=\X_\Sigma$ then the generic fiber $\X_\eta$ is a usual toric variety over the field $K$ and $\E_{|\X_\eta}$ is a usual toric vector bundle on it.
+The next theorem describes the piecewise linear map (equivalently, the Klyachko filtrations) associated to the toric vector bundle $\E_{|\X_\eta}$. \begin{theorem} Given a toric vector bundle $\E$ with associated integral graded piecewise linear map $\Phi = \Phi_\E: |\Sigma| \to \tilde{\B}(E)$, the toric vector bundle $\E_{|\X_\eta}$ over the generic fiber $\X_\eta$, which is a toric vector bundle over the field $K$, corresponds to the piecewise linear map $\Phi_0: |\Sigma_0| \to \tilde{\B}_\sph(E)$, obtained by restricting $\Phi$ to $|\Sigma_0|$ (see \cite[Example 2.8]{KM-tpb}). \end{theorem}

-\begin{theorem} The correspondence $\E \mapsto \Phi_\E$ gives an equivalence of categories between the category of toric vector bundles over the toric scheme $\X=\X_\Sigma$ and the category of integral piecewise affine maps from $|\Sigma_1|$ to $\tilde{\B}_\aff(E)$, for finite dimensional $K$-vector spaces $E$. \end{theorem}
+\begin{theorem} The correspondence $\E \mapsto \Phi_\E$ gives an equivalence of categories between the category of toric vector bundles over the toric scheme $\X_\Sigma$ and the category of integral graded piecewise linear maps from $|\Sigma|$ to $\tilde{\B}(E)$, for finite dimensional $K$-vector spaces $E$. \end{theorem}

-\begin{remark} One can modify the statements of Theorems \ref{th-main} and \ref{th-main2} so that Assumption \ref{ass-fan} is not necessary.
-To this end, one should use the notion of a piecewise linear map from the fan $|\Sigma|$ to the ``completed'' extended building $\tilde{\B}_\aff(E) \cup \tilde{\B}_\sph(E)$. \end{remark}